 Beginning with the earliest travels of corn and her stories in the Americas, students will learn about the rich histories, traditions, narratives, and uses of "maize" from indigenous communities and nations, as well as its subsequent proliferation and adaptation throughout the world.
 In addition to literary and historical sources students will engage with a wide variety of texts (from material culture to popular entertainment, public policy and genetics) in order to deepen their understanding of cultural, political, environmental, and economic changes that have characterized life in the Americas.

 Limited to 25 students.
-Spring semester.
-Professors Brooks and Vigil.2017-18: Not offered
+Omitted 2020-21.
+Professors Brooks and Vigil.2019-20: Not offered

 Limited to 20 students.
-Omitted 2018-19.
-Professor Schmalzbauer.2017-18: Offered in Spring 2018
+Omitted 2020-21.
+Visiting Instructor Jolly.2019-20: Offered in Spring 2020

-(Offered as AMST 305 and SOCI 305) In this course we draw from sociology, anthropology, and geography to explore the gendered dynamics and experiences of Latino migration to the United States.
+(Offered as AMST 305, SOCI 305 and SWAG 305) In this course we draw from sociology, anthropology, and geography to explore the gendered dynamics and experiences of Latino migration to the United States.
 We begin by situating gendered patterns of migration in the context of contemporary globalization and relating them to social constructions of gender.
 Next we look at experiences of settlement, analyzing the role of women’s and men’s networks in the process of migration, especially in terms of employment and survival strategies.
 We also analyze how specific contexts of reception influence the gender experience of settlement.
 For example, how does migration to rural areas differ from migration to traditional urban migration hubs, and how does gender influence that difference?
 We then look at Latino family formation, paying special attention to the experiences of transnational mothers and fathers, those who have left children behind in their home countries in the process of migration.
 Finally, we explore the relationship between migration and sexuality.

 Limited to 20 students.
-Omitted 2018-19.
-Professor del Moral.2017-18: Not offered
+Omitted 2020-21.
+Professor Schmalzbauer.2019-20: Not offered

-(Offered as AMST 320 and BLST 332) Throughout this class we will consider the "crossroads," marked by an X, as a visual and symbolic point of intersection with undefined meaning and the potential for fateful outcomes.
+(Offered as AMST 320 and BLST 332) Throughout this course we will consider the "crossroads," marked by an X, as a visual and symbolic point of intersection with undefined meaning and the potential for fateful outcomes.
 Reading literary and historical texts students will consider how the crossroads X carries specific meanings for an Afro-Native literary tradition.
 We will bring Scott Lyons's theory of the X mark, as the signature Native people placed on treaties, to issues of coercion and consent in African American literature and history.
-Thus, this class focuses on texts that speak in a triple voice, inflected by echoes of a Native American oral tradition, flashes of African American vernacular culture, and forms and techniques adapted from various models of modern Western literature.
+Thus, this course focuses on texts that speak in a triple voice, inflected by echoes of a Native American oral tradition, flashes of African American vernacular culture, and forms and techniques adapted from various models of modern Western literature.
 Students will read literary works as well as primary and secondary historical sources that point to the sometimes powerful and also fraught intersections of Black and Indian histories in the United States from the nineteenth century to the decades following the Civil Rights and Black and Red Power movements.
 Topics of particular attention include land and politics, history and identity, and gender and sexuality.
 We will also focus on themes of race, place, family, and belonging.
 Some of the authors featured in this course are Tiya Miles, Craig Womack, Lauret Savoy, LeAnne Howe, and Michael Dorris.
 In addition to active participation in seminar discussions, students will write a series of short papers in response to the readings and conduct short research assignments.

-Fall semester.
-Professor Vigil.2017-18: Not offered
+Omitted 2020-21.
+Professor Vigil.2019-20: Not offered

 This course examines the construction of Asian American identity from the late 1800s to the present day by examining literary texts and legal texts and how they have shaped definitions of distinct Asian ethnicities and panethnic identities.
 We will explore how Asians in America have been defined in the law and literary arts and how work in these distinct spheres of American life—law and literature—have been in conversation.
 We will focus on such issues as immigration, citizenship, and civil rights and their relation to Asian American identity.
 Readings will include fiction, drama, poetry, literary criticism, legal cases, legal codes and statutes, legal studies and history, and ethnic studies.
 Coursework will include essays, oral presentations, and a research project.

 Limited to 18 students.
-Fall semester.
-Professor Hayashi.2017-18: Not offered
+Omitted 2020-21.
+Professor Hayashi.2019-20: Not offered

 (Offered as AMST 345 and SOCI 345) The United States has long struggled with challenges created by the need to absorb ethnic and racial minorities.
 In the face of seemingly intractable problems, one solution has been to designate a “model minority,” which then appears to divert attention from the society at large.
 Earlier in the twentieth century, Jewish Americans played this role; today, Asian Americans are the focus.
 This course examines specific instances in which Jewish Americans and Asian Americans both embraced and rejected the model minority stereotype.
 Course units will also examine the underside of the model minority stereotype, quotas imposed to limit access to education and employment as well as social and legal actions taken in response to such restrictions.
 The course will feature a range of materials, including plays, fiction, journalism, and visual works.
 Students will read scholarship in the fields of American Studies, Sociology, History, and Critical Race Studies.

 Fall semester.
 Limited to 25 students.
-McCloy Visiting Professor Odo and Lecturer Bergoffen.2017-18: Offered in Fall 2017
+McCloy Visiting Professor Odo and Lecturer Bergoffen.2019-20: Offered in Fall 2019

-(Offered as ENGL 350 and AMST 350) [before 1800] American Origins is a course in Early American literature and history.
+(Offered as ENGL 350 and AMST 350) [Before 1800] American Origins is a course in Early American literature and history.
 It explores when and how this country began.
 We readily forget that it only became the “United States” in 1789.
 Before that and from early in the European conquests, it was “the (Spanish, or French, or English, or Dutch) colonies,” or “America” and thus but a part of European settlements in both the Southern and the Northern hemispheres.
 It was also a place known as “Turtle Island,” with indigenous trade networks that traversed the continent.
 It was also a foreign land to which countless African people were brought as slaves, men and women who adapted and made this land their own.
 These simultaneities and complexities frustrate any comprehensive narrative of the period.